Requirements for Academic Employees

 - These steps are also oulined on the Human Resources webiste: New Student Employee Checklist.

 Students are taxed at different rates depending on their personal circumstances: single, married, children, international status, etc. Therefore, it is impossible to provide an exact figure about what to expect to be withheld from the monthly paycheck.
-However, it is possible to say that most single students are taxed an average of $150-$200 per month.
-The more dependents one has, the less taxes they will be repsonsible for.
+However, most single students are taxed an average of $150-$200 per month.
+The more dependents one has, the less taxes will be incurred.

 - Benefits eligibility - by appointment type - can be seen here.